Turkey Meatballs

 baking dish with cooked turkey meatballs

-• To reheat allow frozen meatballs to thaw fully in the fridge.
-Place cold meatballs in a shallow skillet to reheat (I add just a little water to the bottom of the skillet and cover it with a lid) over medium heat for 5 or so minutes.
+To reheat allow frozen meatballs to thaw fully in the fridge.
+Place cold meatballs in a shallow skillet to reheat with a little water in the bottom.
+Cover with a lid and cook over medium heat for about 5 minutes.

 top view of yellow plate of spaghetti with turkey meatballs on top with the sheet pan of meatballs to the side